-THIS SITE could have a better name than mine with "dot com" tacked on to it.
-I had considered Introduction to Ratiocinations Out of Thin Air as a title—and that would have been a great title, if a confusing title.
-So we're stuck with Neal Umphred Dot Com.
-As someone once famous once said, "So it goes."
+THIS BLOGSITE could have a better title than my name with "dot com" tacked on to it.
+I had considered Ratiocinations Out of Thin Air as a title — and that would have been a great title, if a confusing one.
+Too many people wouldn't have taken the time to ratiocinate over the meaning of the word "ratiocinate" and just moved on.
 1

 Merriam-Webster defines ratiocination as "1. the process of exact thinking : reasoning; 2. a reasoned train of thought."
 It derives from the Latin ratiocinationem ("a calm reasoning") and ratiocinare ("to calculate, or to deliberate").
 There is an adjectival form: ratiocinative.
 2